pearcetm/jsproteinmapper/README.md

     //pfamData: data in string format defining the protein structure pfamData:null, //parsed response from pfam, via a proxy server

-    //mutation: javascript structure containing information about the variant of interest mutation:{},//fields: codon, annotation
+    //mutation: javascript object containing information about the variant of interest mutation:{},//fields: codon, annotation

-    //mutationTracks: array of structures, one per track mutationTracks:[],//array of structures, each of which has fields: 'label' and 'data'
+    //mutationTracks: array of objects, one per track mutationTracks:[],//array of objects, each of which has fields: 'label' and 'data'

     //width, height: dimensions of the widget (pixels) width:775,